a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

   ```
   sudo tcpdump -i eth0
   ```
 ##
-### 📊 Results and Analysis After an ARP Spoofing

-**On the Victim:**
+#### While Running the Attack...
-  - On a terminal connected to the Ubuntu VM, try pinning google.com and the Kali VM, this is to generate ARP traffic, to analyze later:
+  - On a terminal connected to the Ubuntu VM, try pinging both the Kali VM and Google's DNS (8.8.8.8).
+This helps generate ARP traffic that can be captured and analyzed later.

     ```
     ping 10.0.1.4 -c 2